 The Saudi Chapter: More Than Just Football

-But Ronaldo's Saudi chapter is about more than statistics.
-In June 2025, he signed a two-year contract extension through 2027.
-Reports indicate he earns approximately $200 million annually in salary, with commercial deals pushing his total compensation above $270 million per year.
+In June 2025, he signed a two-year extension through 2027.
+He earns approximately $200 million annually in salary; commercial arrangements push total compensation above $270 million per year.

 The Business Empire